google/software-product-sprint/walkthroughs/week-3-libraries/datastore/datastore-walkthrough.md

 Datastore.
 You can use Gson to format the data as JSON, and then you can use JavaScript to fetch that JSON, and parse it to build the HTML of a page that lists all of the messages you've received.

-Test that your code works by running a local dev server, adding a few messages, and then restarting your server.
-Your messages should remain when you refresh the page, and even when you restart your server!

 ### Sanitizing User Input